emeert/ShapSolver/README.md

 - The application of **formulas** to calculate area, perimeter, volume, height, and center points
 - A **menu-driven interface** that guides users through shape selection and vertex input

-ShapeSolver began as a simple exercise and evolved into a principled geometry engine — modeling spatial consequence through modular design.
+PointShapeSolver began as a simple exercise and evolved into a principled geometry engine — modeling spatial consequence through modular design.

 ---